-Your processor is used together with a Nucleus Freedom Implant, Nucleus 24 Implant (specifically the CI24R and CI24M models) or a Nucleus 22 Implant to transmit sound to the cochlea.
+The processor is suitable for recipients who have residual levels of low frequency hearing.
+It is used together with a Nucleus® Hybrid Implant, Nucleus Freedom Implant or a Nucleus 24 Implant, (specifically the CI24R and CI24M models) to transmit sound to the cochlea.

-Your processor consists of a Processing Unit, coil and a choice of four wearing options.
+Your processor consists of the Processing Unit, coil, Freedom Hybrid Acoustic Component and a choice of three wearing options.